BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Bakeneko from GeobreedersYuu from GeobreedersRando from Geobreeders

 Yuu (sleeping) from GeobreedersThis series is about Kagara General Security, a private firm dedicated to "deleting" bake-neko.
 Bake-neko ("phantom cats") are living electrical charges who live in (and wreak havoc in) information systems, like computer networks.
 They appear to humans as cats, or as catlike people.
 One such example is the one above left, who has overtaken a shopping mall, and goes around trying on different outfits (and goes stark nekkid in the times in between).
 Kagara's Yoichi Taba (the solitary and much put-upon male member, who is trying to quit before he gets killed; he's in the background in the above middle pic) and Takami Sakuragi (administration, butterfly knives, poor stress handling, the odd panty shot and a bit of jealousy over said bake-neko's build) are on the case.
 The scene where the bakeneko turns up in front of Taba in the altogether while he's communicating with Kagara leader Yuka Kikushima is priceless.
 Yuu Himehagi's main duty is driving, but her main hobbies are smoking a lot and sleeping on the floor of the garage (see right).
 Their accountant, Eiko Rando, is also the best martial artist in the group, so she gets into the thick of it at times.
 In the case that the first OVA series is based on, Kagura investigate a stationary transport ship, so Rando dresses for working near the water.
 This allows for the odd spot of freedom of movement--and a good look, of course.
-All of that, however, is just a tiny bit of gravy on one of my favourite action comedies.
+All of that, however, is just a tiny bit of gravy on a good action comedy.

 Just a Line.